AhmedNasser23/BazzarBook/README.md

 # 📚 BazzarBook - E-commerce Web Application for Book Sales

-**Bulky Book** is a feature-rich e-commerce web application tailored for book sales, built using **ASP.NET Core MVC**.
+**BazzarBook** is a feature-rich e-commerce web application tailored for book sales, built using **ASP.NET Core MVC**.
 The platform allows users to browse books by category, add items to their shopping cart or wishlist, and securely complete purchases via **Stripe** payment integration.
 It includes robust features like order tracking, user authentication, and role-based access control for admins, employees, and customers.

 Administrators have access to an intuitive dashboard for managing books, categories, companies, and order statuses.
 The application uses **Entity Framework Core** for seamless database interactions and follows best practices, including **SOLID principles** and responsive design, ensuring a scalable, user-friendly experience.